 What Are the Penalties for a Misdemeanor Hit-and-Run Conviction in California?

-Penalties for misdemeanor hit and run include up to 6 months in county jail, fines up to $1,000, driver’s license suspension, restitution to victims, and probation, including community service.
+The penalties for misdemeanor hit-and-run include up to six months in county jail, fines up to $1,000, driver’s license suspension, restitution to victims, and probation, including community service.

-Hit and run rise to a felony charge if the accident caused permanent, serious injury or death to any person.
-Felony convictions can lead to multi-year prison sentences.
+Hit-and-run accidents can result in a felony charge if the accident causes permanent, severe injury or death to any person.
+Felony convictions can lead to multi-year prison sentences, so discussing your legal options is essential if you face these charges.

 Can Undocumented Drivers Face Hit-and-Run Charges in California?

-Yes, immigration status has no bearing under CVC 20002(a) for misdemeanor hit-and-run collisions.
+Immigration status has no bearing under VC 20002(a) for misdemeanor hit-and-run collisions.
 Undocumented immigrants are subject to misdemeanor or felony prosecution for hit-and-run just as citizens are.

 Are Private Property Accidents Subject to California’s Hit-and-Run Laws?

-No, CVC 20002 only applies to collisions occurring on highways and public streets.
+No, VC 20002 charges only apply to collisions occurring on highways and public streets.
 However, broader hit-and-run laws can cover DUI and vehicular manslaughter accidents on private property.

 An experienced California criminal defense attorney can dispute your involvement, raise reasonable doubt, negotiate reduced charges, and advocate for the best resolution.
-Early legal guidance is key to limiting penalties.
+Early legal guidance is critical to limiting penalties.

-There are defenses against hit-and-run charges that may work depending on the details of your case.
+Depending on the details of your case, there are defenses against hit-and-run charges that may work.
 The most common defense is that you didn’t know you were involved in an accident.

 For example, you may have heard a noise while driving, but when you looked back in the mirror, you didn’t see that you had swiped a parked car.
 Or, you backed into a fence and damaged it while pulling out but never saw the damage.